Improving your broadband speeds

 There is the one phrase that sums up most people's expectation for Internet more than any other......“The faster the better”.
 Everyone wants faster speeds, and no matter how fast, it's never enough.
 So what can you do?
 Read on to find a list of the most common and effective strategies in making the most of your broadband connection.

 The first step to improving your Internet speed is knowing a few small details about how it all works.
-Most UK providers, like Freeola, offer rate adaptive products stating speeds of up to 8Mb/s (ranging to 24Mb/s on ADSL2+).
-What this means in simple terms is that they will provide the fastest speed that your phone line can physically support, up to the Headline Speed.
+Most UK providers, like Freeola, offer rate adaptive products stating average speeds of around 11Mbps on ADSL connections and 35Mbps or 63Mbps on our two FTTC packages.
+What this means in simple terms is that they will provide the fastest speed that your phone line can physically support, up to the theoretical maximum offered by the technology or your chosen tariff.

-This guide will not go into the more complex issues with improving your ADSL synchronisation, but instead focus on improving your actual throughput speed.
+This guide will not go into the more complex issues with improving your downstream synchronisation, but instead focus on improving your actual throughput speed.
 Actual throughput is the speed you will experience when you are using your Internet.
-If you wish to find out more about optimising your broadband and improving your "Line Sync" please feel free to take a look at Freeola's Optimising Your ADSL Line Sync Speed guide.

 The first piece of advice here is to assure you know what your line is capable of from the start as, if nothing else, it is very interesting to know.
-You can use Freeola's free Broadband Speed Checker to check out your estimated speed.
+You can use Freeola's free Broadband Availability Checkerto check out your estimated speed.
 You can then visit the BT Speed Test website to find out information about your current connection.

 The important thing to take from the results for use with this guide is the actual throughput achieved, as improving this is the primary focus.
 You should bear in mind this will be limited by your IP Profile, which is a form of "cap" on the line relating to your downstream rate.
 The IP profile will normally be slightly lower than the downstream, limiting the throughput to this speed.